Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 **Q: I disabled write-ahead-log and rely on DB::Flush() to persist the data.
 It works well for single family.
 Can I do the same if I have multiple column families?**

-A: No, currently DB::Flush() is not atomic across multiple column families.
-We do have a plan to support that in the future.
+A: Yes. set option.atomic_flush=true support atomic flush multi column families.

 **Q: If I use non-default comparators or merge operators, can I still use ldb tool?**